Nutrition for Picky Eaters: Tips for Healthy Eating in Childhood

 Healthy eating habits in childhood are the cornerstone to establishing good nutrition later on in life.
 However, many parents often find that their children are “picky eaters”, and that it’s seemingly hopeless to convince them to eat healthy diets – a variety of fruits, vegetables, grains, and other foods that deliver the nutrients they need.

-The Dietitians of Canada group has released a helpful guide for parents with picky children as part of their Nutrition Month 2017 campaign.
+The Dietitians of Canada group has released a helpful guide for parents with picky children.
 Based on a three-step template – Spot the Problem, Get the Facts, Seek Support – it allows anyone who is interested in better nutrition to simply put in their problem and get a solution that they can bring to the table that evening.